underground-software/ILKD_course_materials/index.md

 ### Coursework Overview

-TODO: tense stuff

-**Coding Assignments**
+#### Coding Assignments

 * Students will complete a coding assignment about once a week

-* Assignment submissions are git patches formatted for email.
+* Assignment submissions are git patches formatted for email

 * Assignments fall into three categories: exercises, programs, and the final project

-* Exercises are about practicing skills and learning by doing.
+* Exercises are about practicing skills and learning by doing

-  * Students will follow a series of instructions to execute certain commands, and answer questions about what you did.
+  * Students will follow a series of instructions (e.g. to execute certain commands), and answer questions about what they did

-  * A submission will be proof that you completed the steps correctly, and your answers to the questions.
+  * A submission will be proof that the student completed the steps correctly, and their answers to the questions

-  * As a general rule exercises will not involve much programming, and are weighted lesser in your overall grade.
+  * As a general rule exercises will not involve much programming, and are weighted lesser in the overall course grade

-* Programs are about getting your hands dirty and actually writing some code.
+* Programs are about getting your hands dirty and actually writing some code

-  * Students will have specific requirements your code has to meet, and a way to test that what you have written completes the requirements it successfully.
+  * Students will have specific requirements their code has to meet, and a way to test that what they have written completes the requirements successfully.

-  * Your submission will consists of proof that your program works correctly, and its source code.
+  * A submission will consists of proof that the program works correctly, and its source code.

-  * Since programs involve more actual coding, they will be weighted more in your overall grade.
+  * Since programs involve more actual coding, they will be weighted more in the overall course grade.

+* The final project is broken into two parts

+  * The students will have freedom to engineer a creative project

+  * However, there is an emphasis on designing rigorous specifications and tests to clarify and enforce that vision

+  * The student will implement a peers specification instead of their own.

-* Students will review two other's submissions as a part of every assignment
+* As a part of every assignment (except the very final one) students will perform peer review

-**Presentation Assignments**
+  * Students will be assigned two others' submissions to review

+  * Part of the grade on each assignment will be determined by the quality and thoroughness of the review

+#### Presentation Assignments

-* Students will be required to complete two (2) presentations throughout the course
+* Students will be required to complete two presentations throughout the course

-* Students must deliver their presentations over a live video call
+  * Students must deliver their presentations over a live video call (with a camera)

   * Presentations must include original visual content, such as slides

-* Students are required to include live demonstrations of their code by sharing their text editor and/or terminal during the presentation
+  * Students are required to include live demonstrations of their code by sharing their screen during the presentation

-### Grading scheme:

 Student grades will be weighted according to the following: